peerigon/parse-domain/README.md

 - The hostname is longer than 253 characters
 - A domain label is shorter than 1 character
 - A domain label is longer than 63 characters
-- A domain label contains a character that is not a letter, digit or hyphen
+- A domain label contains a character that is not a basic latin character, digit or hyphen

 ```ts
 type ParseResultInvalid = {